If you’re thinking about living in Calgary or are a newcomer to Calgary, this guide will help you navigate life in your new surroundings.

 Calgary receives low amounts of annual rainfall, with most of its annual precipitation coming in the form of snow during the winter months.

 Depending on the year and the frequency of the warm Chinook winds, winter snowfall events may only remain visible for a few days.
-If you were to visit Calgary in Canada, August is known to be the most pleasant month in terms of weather.
+If you were to visit Calgary, August is known to be the most pleasant month in terms of weather.
+And if you plan on living in Calgary year-round, make sure your wardrobe is fit for all seasons.